Last updated 22nd March, 2023

 When it comes to bathroom upgrades or refurbishment, tiling is probably the number one DIY task that comes to mind.
 Bathroom tiling is likely the most cost-effective way to upgrade a bathroom, adding value to your home without too much in the way of additional costs.
-How of tiling a bathroom floor can cost between £500 and £800, including the cost of materials, labour and waste removal.
+Tiling a bathroom floor can cost between £500 and £800, including the cost of materials, labour and waste removal.

 Bathroom tiles are easy to maintain whether on the floor or wall, especially if you use ceramic tiles as they are very low absorbency, so are great in wet areas plus they need very little maintenance if installed correctly.